 In a 2001 study, researchers compared the magnesium content in the sperm of normal, healthy men with the sperm of men with premature ejaculation.
 The researchers found that the men with premature ejaculation had lower levels of magnesium in their sperm than their peers.

 Although there’s no direct, causal link between low seminal magnesium levels and premature ejaculation, the researchers believe that low magnesium levels could lead to vasoconstriction, affecting sexual performance and contributing to PE.

 The solution?
-Magnesium-rich foods such as green leafy vegetables, fruits, legumes, nuts and seeds, as well as seafood.
+Magnesium-rich foods such as green leafy vegetables, fruits, legumes, nuts and seeds, as some types of fish (like salmon).
 These foods also tend to be rich in zinc, leading to increased levels of two of the most important minerals for optimal sexual health.

 There are all types of premature ejaculation pills and supplements out there, but the question, as always, is: Do they work?

 Supplements, particularly those that contain zinc, are often recommended online as a treatment for premature ejaculation.